adhil-bit/userPost-app/README.md

 # userPost-app
-post creating and user module with mongoodb
+post creating and user module
+using mongooDb - mongoose